A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: The minimal selection principle

 at $\tau = 0$ and almost everywhere on $(0,+\infty)$, where

-Moreover, the solution converges asymptotically to the unique solution of~\eqref{eq:BPDN_dual} when $t>0$ (a solution of~\eqref{eq:BP_dual} when $t=0$).
-We call the projected dynamical system~\eqref{eq:bp_slow_ode} the \emph{slow system} and its solution the \emph{slow solution}.
-In addition, we write
+Moreover, the solution converges asymptotically to the unique solution of~\eqref{eq:lasso_dual} when $t>0$ (a solution of~\eqref{eq:BP_dual} when $t=0$).
+The projected dynamical system~\eqref{eq:bp_slow_ode} is called the \emph{slow system} and its solution the \emph{slow solution}.
+In addition, we will write

 to denote the direction of change of the slow system at $\bp(\tau)$.